 Possible suggested uses?

-It goes without saying that the only real limitation is imagination, but to show how the function could be used, WhatsApp uses the example of sending a photo of sensitive information.
+It goes without saying that the only real limit is your imagination, but to show how the function could be used, WhatsApp uses the example of sending a photo of sensitive information.
 For example a Wi-Fi password.

 Of course, there are perhaps other much less "urban" uses for this type of functionality on the most popular messenger in the world.
-In any case, however, I find it useful to have an intermediate option between the messages that disappear from the app (currently the appropriate option on Whatsapp makes them disappear only after a week) and the ad libitum stay in the chat.
+In any case, however, I find that it is useful to have an intermediate option between messages disappearing from the app (currently the specific option on Whatsapp makes them disappear only after a week) and remaining ad libitum in the chat.